webview/webview/README.md

 Here, `Info.plist` is a [property list file](https://developer.apple.com/library/content/documentation/General/Reference/InfoPlistKeyReference/Articles/AboutInformationPropertyListFiles.html) and `*.icns` is a special icon format.
 You may convert PNG to icns [online](https://iconverticons.com/online/).

 On Windows you probably would like to have a custom icon for your executable.
 It can be done by providing a resource file, compiling it and linking with it.
 Typically, `windres` utility is used to compile resources.
+To show a icon in the application title bar, just place a file named *icon.ico* next to the executable file.
 Also, on Windows, `webview.dll` and `WebView2Loader.dll` must be placed into the same directory with your app executable.

 Also, if you want to cross-compile your webview app - use [xgo](https://github.com/karalabe/xgo).